nauvane/babelish/content/docs/Experiment with Markdown/What is Markdown?/index.md

 Markdown is a format where text is encoded with minimal markup: hence **Mark*down***

-Markdown is designed for writing structured documents and makes use of a distinct set of formatting conventions.
-A markup document is made up of "content" and of "markup", the latter consisting of simple tags and other identifiers that designate component parts of the content, for example, a heading, or a list.
+Markdown is designed for writing structured documents and makes use of a distinct but simple set of formatting conventions.
+Any markup document is made up of "content" and of "markup", the latter consisting of simple tags and other identifiers that designate component parts of the content, for example, a heading, or a list.

 Markdown files are written in [UTF-8](https://www.w3.org/2001/06/utf-8-test/UTF-8-demo.html).

 ### Markup in practice